-- (b) Where prices vary, the dumping margin may be established on a transaction-by-transaction basis or by reference to the most frequently occurring, representative or weighted average prices. - (c) Where dumping margins vary, weighted averages may be established.
+- 13. (a) 'Dumping margin' means the amount by which the normal value exceeds the export price. - (b) Where prices vary, the dumping margin may be established on a transaction-by-transaction basis or by reference to the most frequently occurring, representative or weighted average prices. - (c) Where dumping margins vary, weighted averages may be established.